Just-a-Unity-Dev/sublight/README.md

 # sublight

 A game about salvaging derelict structures and micromanaging a small starship.
+Also an excuse for me to learn C++ and LibTCOD.

 ## setting